What is the Asian Infrastructure Investment Bank (AIIB)?

-As of 2020, the bank counts more than 100 member countries, located in Asia, Africa, the Middle East, and Europe.
+As of 2020, the bank counts more than 100 member countries across Asia, Africa, the Middle East, and Europe.

 - The Asian Infrastructure Investment Bank (AIIB) is an international development bank with the stated goal of improving social and economic conditions throughout Asia.

-- As a China-led enterprise, the AIIB also serves the purpose of strengthening China’s position as a world economic power.
+- As a China-led enterprise, the AIIB also serves to strengthen China’s position as a world economic power.

 - The bank finances various business enterprises and projects designed to increase international trade through improved infrastructure, primarily in Asian countries.

 The Idea Behind the Creation of the AIIB

-The Asian Infrastructure Investment Bank was created with the purpose of serving as a regional financing tool for Chinese President Xi Jinping’s “One Belt, One Road (OBOR)” initiative.
+The Asian Infrastructure Investment Bank was created to serve as a regional financing tool for Chinese President Xi Jinping’s “One Belt, One Road (OBOR)” initiative.
 The initiative seeks to promote economic connections between China and its neighbors in the Asia-Pacific region and increase trade from Asian countries through the Middle East and into Europe.
 It is part of President Xi’s overall economic policies, including the establishment of multiple trading and financial ventures led by China.

 Overall, the bank aims to improve infrastructure in Asia and strengthen the economies of countries in the region through capital investment and business partnerships.
 As a China-led enterprise, it also stands to strengthen China’s position as a global economic power.